 You can’t read a review of this female-fronted band's albums without the reviewer comparing them to several post-punk bands from the '80s.
 Sounds good for nostalgia, but a little derivative.
 Also played Consumer Complaints and Why Choose at least three times and am stopping there.

-Black Uhuru - Guess Who's Coming to Dinner: 4.5 stars
+Black Uhuru - Guess Who's Coming to Dinner: 9.5 (high A)

 Listened extensively over the decades to both the US and Jamaican versions (in fact, own them both in physical), trying to like it as much as everyone else seems to.
 But to me it pales next to Red and Guess Who's Coming to Dinner.
-Obviously, I'm keeping the physicals though -- it's a major Black Uhuru release.
+I've hung on to both those physicals though.

 Sunday, March 4, 2018